ttbarnes/Portrolio/README.md

 !!
 Please note, this installation has not been tried and tested; in terms of integrating into a pre-built project.

-## About:
+## About

 Portrolio was primarily built to provide a nice 'vertical showcase reel' style view/layout for mobile devices.
 This quickly evolved into a portfolio or gallery-type showcase page plugin with tooltips and dimming; supporting large and small scale screens.
 Features:

 - Great for Portfolio-type pages; for example linking to individual project pages.
 - Responsive - 3 main breakpoints
 - Responsive/dynamic height calculation and resizing
 - Responsive Vertical Overlay (scrolling a list of vertical images will always show 3x images, with a fixed overlay.
-This overlay will show/hide depending on the before() and after() elements from the overall portfolio div wrapper (these elements can be changed in the plugin options)
+This overlay will show/hide depending on the before() and after() elements from the overall portrolio div wrapper (these elements can be changed in the plugin options)
 - Active Hover States with Dimming and ToolTip (also with sliding)
-- Columns handler (2,3,6)
+- Columns handler (3,6)
 - Colour schemes (light/dark blue, black, white, grey, or none)

 This is my first jQuery plugin, so it's not perfect!
 This is a work in progress.